 About skin allergies

 Skin allergies occur when you or your child experiences an allergic reaction when certain substances come in direct contact with your skin.
-They can be caused by a food or drugs, while others can be reactions to environment, such as cold or hot temperature or sunlight (ex. solar hives).
+They can be caused by food or drugs, while others can be reactions to environment, such as cold or hot temperature or sunlight (ex. solar hives).
 Both hives (urticaria) and eczema are common skin allergies that cause skin to become red and itchy as well as swollen and/or flaky.
 Symptoms may occur due to skin irritation (such as clothes that itch or rub).
 Occasionally, symptoms may occur for no known reason.

 Skin allergy care at Children’s